Stronger limits on hypothetical Yukawa interactions in the 40--8000 nm range

-Motivated in part by these considerations, a large number of experiments have been conducted to constrain the value of $\alpha$ (see for example the reviews \cite{Review09, Review14}).
+Motivated in part by these considerations a large number of experiments have been conducted to constrain the value of $\alpha$ (see for example the reviews \cite{Review09, Review14}).
 While they have been successful in constraining $|\alpha| < 1$ for $\lambda > 50~\mu$m \cite{Kapner07}, the limits on $\alpha$ are much less restrictive for $\lambda < 10~\mu$m.
-The main reason for the poor results for small values of $\lambda$ resides in the small effective masses (i.e., mass within a distance $\lambda$ of the surface) interacting through the Yukawa-like contribution.
-Compounding the problem, to test the effect of such a contribution, masses have to be placed at separations $r \sim \lambda$, where the effects of vacuum fluctuations eventually become dominant after electrostatic effects have been minimized.
-Hence, many of the limits in the $\lambda \in [0.01,10]~\mu$m range have been obtained by subtracting from the measured interaction the calculated contribution from the Casimir force \cite{Ederth00, Sushkov11} which arises from vacuum fluctuations.
-While useful, this approach has two main drawbacks: (i) The subtracted background is relatively large, and hence small corrections to the background result in large changes in the derived \bl limits; (ii) It is not clear what the appropriate background to subtract is.
-While some groups use a plasma model for the extrapolation to zero frequency of the dielectric function of the metal, others use a Drude model\cite{KMM}.
+Constraints on $\alpha$ for small values of $\lambda$ are much more difficult to achieve due to the small effective masses (i.e. mass within a distance $r \sim \lambda$ of the surface) interacting through the Yukawa-like contribution.
+Compounding the problem at sub-micron separations, the effects of vacuum fluctuations eventually become dominant after electrostatic contributions have been minimized.
+Hence, many of the limits in the $\lambda \in [10,10000]~$nm range have been obtained by subtracting from the measured interaction the calculated contribution from the Casimir force \cite{Ederth00, Harris00,Decca07,Sushkov11} which arises from vacuum fluctuations.
+While useful, this approach has two main drawbacks: (i) The subtracted background is relatively large, and hence small corrections to the background result in large changes in the derived limits; (ii) It is not clear what the appropriate background to subtract is.
+While some groups use a plasma model for the extrapolation to zero frequency of the dielectric function of the metal, others use a Drude model \cite{KMM}.
 The correct approach remains a matter of controversy, and new experiments have been proposed to help resolve this problem \cite{Bimonte}.

-To minimize the effect of the Casimir background, our group previously reported a ``Casimir-less" experiment \cite{Decca05} where the contribution from vacuum fluctuations was reduced by measuring the difference in the force between a test mass and source masses with different mass densities.
-The source masses were coated by a common layer of Au of thickness larger than $\lambda_p = 135$~nm, the plasma wavelength of Au, such that the difference in the Casimir interaction between the underlying materials is attenuated by a factor larger than $10^6$ \cite{Decca05,Matloob01}.